koliseoapi/help/content/users/edit.md

 ## UUID

 Each user has a unique identifier in Koliseo which can be used to identify them.
 In the URL pointing to a user profile, the uuid is the part right after "koliseo.com".
-For example, for https://www.koliseo.com/jdoe the uuid is "jdoe".
+For example, for https://www.koliseo.com/ccoloma the uuid is "ccoloma".

 ## What's next